ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

 - Fog pours over Rime Ridge into the vale.
 - Vorpal Veil occurs.
 - Encounter 3x Daytime or Nighttime Roamers given the time of day.
+    - If night and not yet encountered, encounter the **Chevalier Vert** as one of these encountered roamers.

 ### Daytime